dawehner/menu_per_role/README.txt

 provided with the module.
 If you don't know how to patch, you can just insert the three additional lines manually - but remove the leading plus.

-Then copy the module in your drupal modules directory and activate it.
+Then copy the module's whole directory in your drupal modules directory and activate it.

 How to use it